karnagetm/Blockchain-Project/README.md

 ## Release Notes:

+### v1.6/5.4 (New Features)
+- **Alternative Mining Preference Settings**: Added the ability for miners to choose their preferred transaction selection strategy when mining a new block.
+Options include:
+  - **Greedy**: Prioritizes transactions with the highest fees.
+  - **Altruistic**: Selects transactions based on the longest waiting time.
+  - **Random**: Randomly picks transactions from the pool.
+  - **Address Preference**: Prefers transactions involving the miner's own address.
+- **UI Integration**: Updated the user interface to allow miners to easily select their mining preference.
+- **Dynamic Transaction Handling**: Enhanced the system's transaction handling logic to accommodate different mining preferences.

 ### v1.5/5.3 (New Features)
 - **Double-Spending Prevention**: Implemented checks to prevent double-spending within the transaction pool and upon block confirmation.
 - **Merkle Root Computation**: Integrated the calculation of the Merkle root for efficient transaction verification and enhanced block integrity.